opendatacube/datacube-ows/docs/database.rst

 This will need to be done after adding a new layer to the OWS configuration, or after changing the time resolution or the ODC product(s) of an existing layer.

+The target OWS database for each layer is determined from OWS configuration, so the ``-E`` flag is invalid with this calling mode.